dart-lang/site-www/src/content/language/macros.md

 [static meta-programming][motivation] to the Dart language.

-A Dart macro is a user-defineable piece of code that takes in other code as parameters and operates on it during compile time to create, modify, or add declarations.
+A Dart macro is a user-defineable piece of code that takes in other code as parameters and operates on it in real-time to create, modify, or add declarations.

 You can think about the macro system in two parts: using macros and writing macros.
-This page covers each (at a high level, as ***the feature is still under development***) in the following sections:
+This page covers each (at a high level, as ***the feature is still in preview***) in the following sections:

 - [**The `JsonCodable` macro**](#the-jsoncodable-macro):